uber/cadence/docs/javaclient/workflows.md

         localName = activities.download(args.getSourceBucketName(), args.getSourceFilename());
         processedName = activities.processFile(localName);
         // getVersion call is left here to ensure that any attempt to replay history
         // for a different version fails.
-It can be removed later when there is no possiblity
+It can be removed later when there is no possibility
         // of this happening.
         Workflow.getVersion("checksumAdded", 1, 1);
         long checksum = activities.calculateChecksum(processedName);